lowRISC/opentitan/hw/ip/pwm/dv/README.md

 * exp_item                   : It is used to store the expected item constructed from tl address and data channels.

 when a channel is configured to start sending pulses the first expected item is generated.
-Because of the way the PWM IP is design the first and the last pulse might not match the configuration settings.
+Because of the way the PWM IP is designed the first and the last pulse might not match the configuration settings.
 Therefore the scoreboard will wait until a channel is disabled before checking the output.
 Once a channel is disabled it will first discard the first two items received from the monitor.
 The is send because the channel was enabled and has no valid information.